jodida01/dsc-phase-1-project-v3/README.md

 # Final Recommendation
 To ensure a strong and secure entry into the aviation industry, we recommend prioritizing the acquisition and leasing of the above models.
 These aircraft have a demonstrated track record of operational safety, significantly reducing business risk while ensuring reliable performance

+# Limitations
+- Missing data in key fields like location and aircraft details.
+- Lack of information on flight hours and distance flown for better risk assessment.
+- Potential biases in data collection and reporting.

+# Next Steps
+Expand data collection to include additional critical variables such as flight hours, aircraft age, and maintenance history.
+Enhance feature engineering methodologies to optimize the precision of risk and severity assessments.
+Incorporate external data sources to validate insights and strengthen analytical robustness

+# How to Run the Project
+- Clone the repository.
+- Ensure the required datasets (AviationData.csv and USState_Codes.csv) are in the Data/ directory.
+- Install the required Python libraries by running pip install -r requirements.txt
+- Open the Jupyter Notebook file Phase 1 Project Analysis.ipynb.
+- Run the cells sequentially to reproduce the analysis and visualizations.

+# Interactive Dashboard
+Explore the interactive dashboard here.
+The dashboard provides insights into accident frequencies grouped by aircraft type, Proportional Fatal Injuries, risk score and safest ircrafts models, allowing users to interact with the data for deeper analysis.

+# Contact
+For questions or feedback, please contact the project team:
+• Email: odidajudah01@gmail.com
+• LinkedIn: Jodida's Profile